-- (5) Includes 47,633 shares owned by Matthew J. Gould as custodian for his children (as to which shares he disclaims beneficial ownership), 23,469 shares owned by a charitable foundation of which he is a director, as to which shares he has shared voting and investment power, 33,259 shares owned by a trust for the benefit of his children and other relatives, of which he is a trustee (as to which he disclaims beneficial ownership), and 2,989,898 shares owned by Gould Investors.
-Matthew J. Gould is Chairman of the Board of the managing general partner of Gould Investors.
-Does not include 1,140 shares owned by his children, as which he disclaims beneficial ownership. - (6) Includes 101,945 shares owned by limited liability companies in which Mr. Hurand is a member and 161,479 shares owned by a corporation in which Mr. Hurand is an officer and shareholder.
+- beneficial ownership), and 2,989,898 shares owned by Gould Investors.
+Matthew J. Gould is Chairman of the Board of the managing general partner of Gould Investors. - (6) Includes 101,944 shares owned by limited liability companies in which Mr. Hurand is a member and 161,479 shares owned by a corporation in which Mr. Hurand is an officer and shareholder.
 Mr. Hurand shares voting and investment power with respect to the shares owned by these entities. - (7) Includes 312,634 shares owned by the pension and profit sharing trusts of BRT Apartments Corp., REIT Management Corp. and Gould Investors as to which Mr. Kalish, as trustee, has shared voting and investment power.
-Does not include 4,870 shares owned by his spouse, as to which shares she has sole voting and investment power and as to which he disclaims beneficial ownership. - (8) Includes 13,102 shares pledged as collateral for a line of credit.
-No amounts are outstanding on such credit line. - (9) Excludes 271 shares owned by his spouse, as to which shares he disclaims beneficial ownership. - (10) Such person's address is: 60 Cutter Mill Road, Suite 303, Great Neck, NY 11021. - (11) Based on information provided by the reporting person.
-The reporting person's address is 15 North Pasture Lane, Nantucket, MA 02554.
+Does not include 4,870 shares owned by his spouse, as to which shares she has sole voting and investment power and as to which he disclaims beneficial ownership. - (8) Includes 41,194 shares owned by the pension trust of Gould Investors L.P. and 250,566 shares owned by REIT Management Corp. pension and profit sharing trusts, as to which Mr. Rosenzweig, as trustee, has shared voting and investment power. - (9) Includes 13,102 shares pledged as collateral for a line of credit.
+No amounts are outstanding on such credit line. - (10) Excludes 271 shares owned by his spouse, as to which shares he disclaims beneficial ownership. - (11) Such person's address is: 60 Cutter Mill Road, Suite 303, Great Neck, NY 11021. - (12) As of December 31, 2019, based (other than with respect to percentage ownership) on information set forth in Amendment No. 1 to Schedule 13G filed with the SEC on February 5, 2020 by this reporting person whose business address is 55 East 52nd Street, New York, NY 10055.
+This reporting person reported that it has sole voting power with respect to 963,292 shares and sole dispositive power with respect to 978,929 shares and that it does not share voting or dispositive power with respect to the shares it beneficially owns.